-- Legally considered property. - Not allowed to assemble without the presence of a white person. - Slaves that lived off the plantation had a curfew. - A slave accused of any crime against a white person was doomed. - Illegal to teach a slave to read/write. - Slave marriages were not acknowledged in law. - Implications for period of reconstruction/economic independence.
+- Legally considered property a heritable condition. - Not allowed to assemble without the presence of a white person. - Slaves that lived off the plantation had a curfew. - A slave accused of any crime against a white person was doomed. - Illegal to teach a slave to read/write. - Slave marriages were not acknowledged in law. - Implications for period of reconstruction/economic independence.